kasparsj/OSC2DMX/README.md

 # OSC2DMX
 OSC to DMX bridge app with support for Serial (Enttec DMX USB Pro), Art-Net and simulator software.

-This is an application built on openFramweworks & addons (ofxArtnet, ofxDmx).
+This is an application built on openFramweworks & addons.

+## Compiling

+Currently only MacOs binaries are provided.

+Compile for other platforms with openFrameworks version > 0.11 and additional addons: ofxArtnet, ofxDmx, ofxDropdown.

 ## Using 3DView simulator software